 I grew up in Northern New Jersey, the eldest of 3.
 From a young age, I loved performing: I started singing in elementary school, and as my interests broadened, I explored a cappella, marching band, and straight and musical theatre through grade school.

 After discovering circus towards the end of high school, I began doing acro yoga, and continued through college.
-In May 2015, I graduated with a degree in Food Science and Technology and moved to Ithaca, New York for work.
+I graduated with a degree in Food Science and Technology and moved to Ithaca, New York for work.
 I immediately began taking circus classes in earnest at Circus Culture, and quickly progressed beyond the level that was offered.

 Why I do circus…